Table of Contents

-- Muscle relaxants (cyclobenzaprine in a dose of 5 to 10 mg three times daily per oral) may be useful in certain cases
+- Muscle relaxants (cyclobenzaprine in a dose of 5—10 mg three times daily per oral) may be useful in certain cases.

-- Acute pain or radicular symptoms can be treated by different neuropathic medications like gabapentin in a dose of ranging from 300 to 1200 mg three times a day.
+- Acute pain or radicular symptoms can be treated by different neuropathic medications like gabapentin in a dose of ranging from 300—1200 mg three times a day.

-- Surgery mostly depend on the condition or etiology
+- Surgery mostly depends on the condition or etiology.

-- More than 80 percent of patient get some kind of benefit from surgical approach but careful evaluation of risk to benefit ratio must be done before choosing this approach
+- More than 80 % of patients get some kind of benefit from surgical approach, but careful evaluation of the risk to benefit ratio must be done before choosing this approach.